-Verify config changes
+Verify config changes by comparing configs

 After you change a login banner, you can log in to the device to verify the change.
 For more complex changes or changes across multiple configuration items, you can verify the change by viewing a report that compares the configs before and after the change.
 Because the config change report compares configs line by line, you can also use the report to troubleshoot issues.

 The following example shows that the Tex-3750.aus.lab router config was updated on August 4, and the report highlights the differences between the config before and after the change.